josejuansanchez/research-notebook/JPEG2000_packets.md

 ### Warning!
 ------------

-Be careful when you are going to search the SOP marker in a J2C file.
+Be careful when you are going to search the SOP marker in a JPEG2000 code-stream.
 If you only looking for ```0xFF91``` values, you can get an erroneous result.

 Example: